mattermost/mattermost-developer-documentation/site/content/integrate/plugins/example-plugins.md

 * Uses a custom HTTP handler to integrate with external systems.
 * Defines a settings schema, allowing system administrators to configure the plugin via system console UI.
-* Implements tests using the [plugin/plugintest](https://godoc.org/github.com/mattermost/mattermost-server/v6/plugin/plugintest) package.
+* Implements tests using the {{< newtabref href="https://godoc.org/github.com/mattermost/mattermost-server/v6/plugin/plugintest" title="plugin/plugintest" >}} package.
 * Creates rich posts using custom post types.
 * Extends existing webapp components to add elements to the UI.

 ## JIRA

-The [JIRA plugin for Mattermost](https://github.com/mattermost/mattermost-plugin-jira) creates a webhook that your JIRA server can use to post messages to Mattermost when issues are created:
+The {{< newtabref href="https://github.com/mattermost/mattermost-plugin-jira" title="JIRA plugin for Mattermost" >}} creates a webhook that your JIRA server can use to post messages to Mattermost when issues are created:

 <img src="/img/extend/jira-plugin-screenshot.png" width="445" height="263" />